NVIDIA/cccl/docs/cudax/stf.rst

 - `hw_scope::device` : CUDA device
 - `hw_scope::all` : all machine

-This for example describes a thread hierarchy where the inner-most level is limited to CUDA threads (ie. it cannot span multiple CUDA blocks).
+This for example describes a thread hierarchy where the inner-most level is limited to CUDA threads (i.e. it cannot span multiple CUDA blocks).
 And the overall kernel can be mapped at most on a single device, but not on multiple devices).

 .. code-block:: cpp